b0bh00d/QtDropbox2/README.md

 This project is based on the work done by Daniel Eder (lycis) in his QtDropbox project (https://github.com/lycis/QtDropbox).
-It has been heavily re-factored into my particular style of C++ design, and it uses the new Dropbox APIv2 interfaces, which makes it future-proof for when the APIv1 interfaces are removed in 2017.
+It has been heavily re-factored into my particular style of C++ coding and design.
+More importantly, it now uses the new Dropbox APIv2 interfaces, which makes it future-proof for when the Dropbox APIv1 interfaces are shut down in 2017.

 ## Qt versions
 This projects was developed with, and tested under, Qt versions 5.4.2 and 5.6.2.